Dragon Ball Z: For Kinect

 Dragon Ball Z: For Kinect is a video game based on the anime series Dragon Ball Z for the Xbox 360's Kinect.
-Published by Namco Bandai Games under the Bandai label and developed by Spike Chunsoft, the game was released on October 2, 2012 in Europe and October 9, 2012 in the U.S. It is one of the few Dragon Ball games that never saw a release in Japan, although it still features a Japanese speech track available for international players.
+Published by Namco Bandai Games under the Bandai label and developed by Spike Chunsoft, the game was released in October 2012.
+It is one of the few Dragon Ball games that never saw a release in Japan, although it still features a Japanese speech track available for international players.

 Overview

-Dragon Ball Z: For Kinect is a first-person fighting game similar to the arcade game Dragon Ball Z: V.R.V.S. with graphics similar to Dragon Ball Z: Ultimate Tenkaichi.
+Dragon Ball Z: For Kinect is a first-person fighting game similar to the arcade game Dragon Ball Z: V.R.V.S. with graphics similar to Dragon Ball Z: Ultimate Tenkaichi, with the later game serving as the basis.

 The game has over 50 characters, including one character exclusive to the game: Super Saiyan Bardock, and over 100 moves to perform.
 There are over 20 special cards with QR codes that can be scanned via the Kinect for additional content (characters and power ups).
 Those QR cards are offered as preorder incentives, promotions, or in the press.
 Cardboard Super Saiyan Goku hair has been included in each copy of the game which players can wear, with the back of the hair printed with QR codes.